The scripture for today, September 30, is Luke 9:30f as found in the New Testament of the Bible:

 Hebrews 5:7 says something very startling to most people.
 “During the days of Jesus’ life on earth, he offered up prayers and petitions with loud cries and tears to the one who could save him from death.”

 Jesus did not look forward to going to the cross, even though many thousands of others had died that way.
 Why was it different for him?
-Because he had to take on all our sins as though he had committed them himself ~ every lie we’ve told, every gain from cheating, every insult, every slander campaign against another, every adultery, every murder ~ everything ~ all our sins!
+Because he had to take on all our sins as though he had committed them himself ~ every lie we’ve told, every time we cheated, every insult, every slander campaign against another, every adultery, every murder ~ everything ~ all our sins!
+The sins of the whole world!
 How could he bear it?